-You may presume that the company name has to be displayed outside the registered address, however the Regulations do not require the sign to be displayed at a specific place, however “it must be positioned so that it may be easily seen by any visitor to the company’s premises.”
+You may presume that the company name has to be displayed outside the registered address, however, the Regulations do not require the sign to be displayed at a specific place, however “it must be positioned so that it may be easily seen by any visitor to the company’s premises.”

-Emily Coltman, chief accountant at FreeAgent, told us “from a practical point of view I have yet to meet anyone who actually does display their company registered office address at their home, and I don’t know if and how Companies House police it.”
+Emily Coltman, the chief accountant at FreeAgent, told us “from a practical point of view I have yet to meet anyone who actually does display their company registered office address at their home, and I don’t know if and how Companies House police it.”